aphecetche/dotfiles/README.md

 - cd dotfiles #so you get the log files contained
 - . ./install.sh

-Then log off, log in and select a base16 theme to work with by using : `base16_` tab completion (need to do this only once, information is kept in ~/.base16_theme link), if the default one that is installed by default no longer suits your taste...

 Also, for Docker use, insure the user is a member of the docker group (or whatever group has been chosen for docker...)

 The mail setup has to be done manually (using the manual-osx-mail.sh script), after having added the relevant entries